What Investors Look For In a Pitch – Top Tips for Executives

 Pitching To Investors and Raising Investment is Hard

-It’s not easy securing investment for a business, even a tech business such as a highly sought-after AI business.
-The right investors are inundated with pitches, so it is essential that you deliver a compelling and well-structured pitch presentation.
-Understanding what investors look for will increase your chances of success.
+It’s not easy securing investment for a business – the right investors are inundated with pitches.
+So you must have a compelling and well-structured pitch presentation.

 At Benjamin Ball Associates, we have been helping businesses of all sizes pitch to investors for 15 years.
-We help them pitch to venture capitalists and to PE.
-We help them craft their investment story, create compelling investor pitch decks and coach the management team to impress investors.
+We’ve probably created more than 200 investor pitch decks and been involved in hundreds of billions of investment.
+We help firms pitch to institutional investors, venture capitalists and to PE.
+We craft powerful investment stories, create compelling investor pitch decks and coach management teams to impress investors.

-Based on our experience, here’s a guide to what investors look for in a pitch deck and the best way to craft a presentation that addresses the most important factors and resonates with potential investors.
+Based on our experience, here’s a guide to what investors look for in a pitch deck and the best way to craft a presentation that addresses the most important factors that resonate with potential investors.

 What Investors Look For in Your Pitch